RenRenNg/ROS2_Humble_Learning/ROS2_URDF_FULL.md

 - Then you dont need to implement TF directly.
 Instead, you'll create a URDF file and use existing ROS packages
 ## **Create a URDF for a Robot**
 ### **Intro - What is URDF?**
+Unified Robot Description Format (URDF)
+- Description of all the elements in the robot
+- Used to generate TFs
+- XML format
+Most important thing to get:
+- How to assemble 2 parts (links) together of the robot with a joint